 It takes about 8 hours on the bus from Oaxaca to Huatulco since it uses the less curvy highway through Salina Cruz.
 The cost is 500-700 pesos ($30-40) depending on which level of luxury you choose.
 And you may find prices closer to 400-600 pesos ($25-35) if you book online 2-3 weeks in advance.

 A shared minivan from Oaxaca to Huatulco is the most economical transport option.
 For about 300 pesos, you can take a colectivo van from Oaxaca City to Huatulco via Highway 175.

 Many travelers end up with motion sickness on this route.
 If you are prone to motion sickness, you may want to buy a non-drowsy Dramamine.
-Or if you don’t but want something just in case, I also like ginger candies which are known to prevent motion sickness
+Or if you aren’t prone to motion sickness, but want something just in case, I also like ginger candies which are known to help as well.

 How to Get From Huatulco to Oaxaca